The mother of invention: Business owners employ ingenuity to adapt to COVID-19 challenges

 “Our local business community has remained positive and shown amazing creativity during this time,” said David Jackson, Boone Area Chamber of Commerce CEO and president.
 “It’s not easy to account for such significant drops in customer volume, but we’ve seen several businesses that are taking this opportunity to use creativity, and good old-fashioned trial and error, to continue their quest to best serve their customers.”

-Boone Drug Inc. started making hand sanitizer on March 13 “after there began to be market-wide shortages of product available to the general public,” said Marketing Coordinator Jessica Welch.
+Boone Drugs Inc. started making hand sanitizer on March 13 “after there began to be market-wide shortages of product available to the general public,” said Marketing Coordinator Jessica Welch.

 According to Welch, the effort began as a way to provide hand sanitizer to essential workers during the COVID-19 pandemic but has quickly grown into making hand sanitizer for the overall community as “a way to give back.”

-Since beginning production in March, Boone Drug has made “between 75-100 gallons of hand sanitizer” across its store locations, where the sanitizer is being produced by pharmacists and staff members alike.
+Since beginning production in March, Boone Drugs has made “between 75-100 gallons of hand sanitizer” across its store locations, where the sanitizer is being produced by pharmacists and staff members alike.

 Welch says that a gallon of sanitizer takes 15-20 minutes to mix.